Death From Anorexia: What Happens to the Body?

 Sudden Death From Anorexia

 Another fatal outcome of severe anorexia is sudden death.
-These instances are abrupt and unexpected, and though cardiovascular complications are commonly in play, the exact cause is unclear.
-[7]
+These instances are abrupt and unexpected, and, although cardiovascular complications are commonly involved, the exact cause remains unclear.7

 Sometimes, even an autopsy isn’t enough to reveal the cause of death.
-This doesn’t mean the death occurred “for no reason,” but rather that the reason it occurred is not immediately obvious or easily verified.
+This doesn’t mean the death occurred “for no reason,” but rather, the reason it occurred is not immediately obvious or easily verified.

-There remains much to learn and understand about severe anorexia, and by extension, severe malnourishment, and their effects on the body.
-As a result, our understanding of the phenomena of sudden death in the case of anorexia is incomplete.
+There is much to learn and understand about severe anorexia, and by extension, severe malnourishment, and their effects on the body.
+As a result, our understanding of the phenomenon of sudden death in the case of anorexia is incomplete.

-If a person has lost a significant amount of weight as a result of anorexia, they may need a prolonged hospital stay to get well again.
+If a person has lost a significant amount of weight as a result of anorexia and is experiencing serious medical complications, they may need a prolonged hospital stay to stabilize and get well again.

 When malnutrition has progressed to severe levels, it may not be possible for someone to eat regularly at first, even if they’re willing to.
 In these cases, the individual may receive their food via intravenous feeding for the first few days or weeks of treatment.

-Regardless, the goal of late-stage anorexia treatment is to stabilize a person’s mental and physical health to the point where they are no longer in immediate danger and can start receiving more proactive treatment.
+Regardless, the goal of late-stage anorexia treatment is to stabilize a person’s mental and physical health to the point where they are no longer in immediate danger.

 Once a person is well enough to leave the hospital setting, they typically enter a residential program.
-This involves living full-time at a facility, which is staffed by medical professionals who counsel patients and guide them during their recovery process.
-These programs typically last several weeks or months.
+This involves living full-time at a facility staffed by medical professionals who counsel patients and guide them through their recovery process.
+These programs can last anywhere from several weeks to several months.

-Anorexia nervosa is, unfortunately, considered a chronic mental health condition.
-But the goal of treatment is helping someone overcome any unhelpful thoughts and behaviors that may have been driving their affliction.
+Anorexia nervosa is a serious mental health condition.
+But the goal of treatment is to help someone overcome any unhelpful thoughts and behaviors that have been driving their affliction and give them the tools they need to live their lives fully, free of anorexia, other mental disorders, and other eating disorders.

-Patients are often taught about nutritional needs and are given a number of tools to work through their anxieties around body image and self-esteem.
-When they show improvement in these areas, they may enter outpatient treatment, which allows them to live at home while continuing their recovery.
+A comprehensive, multidisciplinary treatment approach for anorexia includes teaching eating disorder patients about nutritional needs and giving them tools to work through their anxieties around body image and self-esteem.
+When they show improvement in these areas and no longer require around-the-clock supervision, they may enter outpatient treatment, which allows them to live at home while continuing their recovery.

-In this more autonomous step, patients may attend regular therapy sessions or doctor’s appointments, but they’re encouraged to live a full life, and reenter the world at large in a healthier and happier way.
+In this more autonomous step, patients may attend regular therapy sessions or doctor’s appointments, but they’re encouraged to reenter the world and live their lives to the fullest.

 What Does Long-Term Anorexia Recovery Look Like?